Which free firewall software is the best on the net? Find out with our free personal firewall comparison

 Here’s a picture of the Windows Vista Firewall configuration window:-

 As you can see, the window is very similar to the XP Firewall.
-Whilst it is true that the Vista Firewall supports filtering of outgoing and incoming traffic, unlike the third party firewalls we cover later in the comparison, filtering of outgoing traffic is disabled by default.
+Whilst it is true that the Vista Firewall supports filtering of outgoing and incoming traffic, unlike the third party firewall we cover later in the comparison, filtering of outgoing traffic is disabled by default.
 Furthermore, you cannot enable it without accessing the advanced settings for Windows Firewall.
 Where are these advanced settings?
 Unfortunately you cannot access them via the control panel.
 Microsoft decided that they didn’t want average users poking around with these settings, so they are buried in a custom “MMC” or “Microsoft Management Console”.
 A Microsoft what?
 This is an advanced feature that regular users should never have to deal with.
 Explaining how to configure the advanced options of the Windows Firewall in Vista is way beyond the scope of a free personal firewall comparison page.

 With the Windows 7 Firewall, it’s possible to configure different settings for different networks.
 This means you can be connected to a trusted home or office virtual private network and also an untrusted public Wi-Fi hotspot and manage your firewall settings for each connection individually.
 It’s also much easier to access the advanced firewall settings, which can be used to set up outgoing traffic filtering.
-However, while it’s easier to access these settings than it was on Windows Vista, actually configuring them is still rather difficult compared to most third party firewalls.
+However, while it’s easier to access these settings than it was on Windows Vista, actually configuring them is still rather difficult compared to many third party firewalls.

 Pros: Integrated into the operating system, starts monitoring network connections immediately, minimal configuration needed.